JSudron/Contact-Aberdeen/README.md

 The scrollSpy links all work with a smooth animation.

 All links to other webpages e.g. social media links have been tested.
 They all open using 'target="_blank" which opens the link in a new tab on the browser.

+The code was put through [W3C](https://validator.w3.org/) a markup validation service used to check code.

 The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, Firefox & CM Browser) and on multiple devices, using [Responsinator](http://www.responsinator.com/).
 It was also directly tested on an Android Phone, iPhone, iPad, Macbook and PC.
 No issues were found.